STUDY NOW, PAY MAY 2021

 The average time it takes our learners to complete the course is 9-12 months.

-A range of assessment methodologies are used including: academic report, case study analysis, essay, journal article, portfolio, presentation (video and audio recording), primary research, academic writing skills tasks
+A range of assessment methodologies are used, including: academic report, essay, case study analysis, illustrated report, journal article, portfolio, academic poster, presentation (video and audio recording), developing promotional activity, series of questions, academic writing skills tasks.

 There are no exams included in the assessment of the course.